How to Get Rid of Cockroaches in an Apartment?

 Moving into an Infested Apartment

-• Communicate with Landlords: Ensure that landlords are aware of the issue and have a plan for professional pest control measures.
+4. Communicate with Landlord: Inform your landlord of the infestation and confirm they have a plan for professional pest control treatments.

 Checklist for New Tenants